-A different standpoint where from to justify the agent's action is by resorting to Scanlon's contractualism [43], where an action is determined impermissible through deliberative employment if there is no countervailing consideration that would justify an exception to the applied general principle.
-In this vein, for the example we are currently discussing, where the action divert(trolley) is DDE-impermissible, the DTE principle serves as an exception (i.e., a countervailing consideration) to justify the permissibility of this action when the side track was known to be looping, as shown through counterfactual reasoning in Example 10 of [37].
+A different standpoint where from to justify the agent's action is by resorting to Scanlon's contractualism [44], where an action is determined impermissible through deliberative employment if there is no countervailing consideration that would justify an exception to the applied general principle.
+In this vein, for the example we are currently discussing, the Doctrine of Triple Effect serves as the exception to justify the permissibility of action divert(trolley) when the side track was known to be looping, as shown through counterfactual reasoning in Example 10 of [37].